wnda/euc/README.md

 # euc.js
 "This site uses cookies" alert in vanilla JS.
-Cheerfully made possible by setting a cookie.
+Works by cheerfully by setting a cookie for people who are fine with cookies.

-51 sloc (probably the lightest lib to achieve this functionality reliably and OOTB).
+@54 sloc, this is a light and flexible lib with defaults to get up and running with no configuration.

 ## Why?